What is Mobile-First Indexing?

 When did mobile-first indexing begin?

 In November of 2016 Google first announced the idea of mobile-first indexing.
 Move forward nearly a year and John Mueller said that testing for mobile-first indexing had just gone live.
-Intending to release it in batches, many of the first sites were desktop only sites which made perfect sense.
-It meant that sites having only one version would be the easiest to carry over as there was no discrepancies between mobile and desktop.
+Intending to release it in batches, many of the first sites were desktop-only sites which made perfect sense.
+It meant that sites having only one version would be the easiest to carry over as there were no discrepancies between mobile and desktop.

 What percentage of websites are already on mobile-first indexing?

 December of 2018, Google revealed in a blog post that over 50% of the pages shown in search globally are on mobile-first indexing.
 By 2020, Google noted on the Webmaster Central Blog that this figure is now over 70%.

 Is every website switching to mobile-first indexing?

 In a recent Webmaster Hangout, John Mueller has confirmed that Google will likely want to move everything to mobile-first indexing instead of desktop indexing (reminder: Google has since told us that this should happen as early as March of 2021, plus some additional length of time -- again, this is now opened ended).
 Understanding that this would be a laborious process, it was expected to take several years.
 As of late 2021, it's been 5+ years and counting.
 Also mentioned, is that due to this fact, Google does not currently give ranking preference to mobile-first indexed sites or desktop sites.